 X-ray showing hip arthritis

-Pain from hip osteoarthritis occurs when the cartilage supporting the joint wears away, leading to bone-on-bone rubbing, inflammation, and severe pain.
+Pain from hip osteoarthritis results from cartilage loss, which leads to bone-on-bone contact, inflammation, and severe pain.

 Hip arthritis pain ususally occurs in the older person, although some in their thirties and forties can develop early-onset arthritis.